*Last Updated – June 23, 2024*

 At the time of her disappearance and murder, she was 10 days shy of celebrating her 26th birthday.

-September 15, 1974 started out as a normal day for Suzanne Miller.
-She had made plans to meet at her sister’s apartment and was last seen leaving her own around 1:30pm.
-However, she never arrived at her sister’s place.
+September 15, 1974, started out as a normal day for Suzanne.
+She had made plans to meet at her sister’s apartment and was last seen leaving her own around 1:30 PM.
+However, she never arrived at her sister’s residence.

-The next day, Suzanne still hadn’t returned home and hadn’t been seen by anyone who knew her, so her husband reported her as missing to London Police.
+The next day, Suzanne still hadn’t returned home and hadn’t been seen by anyone who knew her, so her husband reported her missing to the London Police Service.

-Without much information to go on, police were initially working on the theory that Suzanne was a simple missing persons.
-Their first big break in the case came on September 23, 1974, when her 1972 blue Datsun Fastback was discovered abandoned at Argyle Mall, located just southeast of where Miller was last seen.
+Without much information to go on, investigators were initially working on the theory that Suzanne was a simple missing person.
+Their first big break came on September 23, 1974, when her 1972 blue Datsun Fastback was discovered abandoned at Argyle Mall, just southeast of where she was last seen.

 Police weren’t able to surmise much upon examination of the car, as there were no signs of blood or forensic evidence.

-On October 12, 1974, the missing persons case turned into a homicide investigation, as the decomposing body of Suzanne Miller was found in a wooded lot in Thorndale, Ontario, near the banks of the Thames River.
+On October 12, 1974, the missing persons case turned into a homicide investigation, as Suzanne’s decomposing body was found in a wooded lot in Thorndale, Ontario, near the banks of the Thames River.
 The location was only a short drive northeast of London.

 INVESTIGATION:

-Upon the discovery of Suzanne’s body, the investigation became a joint one between the Ontario Provincial Police and London Police.
-The murder came at a time when there were many unsolved homicides in the London area.
+Upon the discovery of Suzanne’s body, the investigation became a joint one between the Ontario Provincial Police (OPP) and the London Police Service.
+The murder came at a time when there were many unsolved homicides in the area.

-When found, the body was fully clothed, except for being barefoot.
-An autopsy surmised the case of death to have been blunt-force trauma to the head by either a tool or metal instrument.
+When found, Suzanne’s body was fully clothed, except for being barefoot.
+An autopsy surmised the cause of death to have been blunt-force trauma to the head by either a tool or metal instrument.
 There were no signs of sexual assault.

-While there was a purse containing identification found near the body, police waited a bit before publicly revealing the body belonged to Suzanne.
+While there was a purse containing identification found near the body, police waited a bit before publicly revealing the human remains belonged to Suzanne.

 The investigation into who killed Suzanne was in full swing.
-It’s believed the murder occurred at another, yet-to-be-discovered location and her body was dumped in the wooded lot in an attempt to conceal it.
+It’s believed the murder occurred at another, yet-to-be-identified location and that her body was dumped in the wooded lot in an attempt to conceal it.

-Police were made aware of this unknown man and felt he might somehow fit into the investigation, so plainclothes officers attended the funeral in hopes of running into him.
+Police were made aware of this unknown male and felt he might somehow fit into the investigation, so plainclothes officers attended Suzanne’s funeral, in the hopes of running into him.
 However, he never made an appearance.
-A sketch was produced from eye witness accounts and released to the public, but the man’s identity was never discovered.
+A sketch was produced from eye witness accounts and released to the public, but the individual’s identity was never discovered.

 On July 19, 2018, the OPP announced a revived effort to solve the murder with their “Find My Killer” campaign, which is meant to help reinvigorate and solve the case.
-Similar style campaigns have been used in Ontario in the past and have seen success.
+Similar style campaigns have been used in Ontario in the past, with success.

-The campaign will use both social media and posters to put the case back in the public eye.
-A YouTube video was released, and Suzanne’s image will be featured on London Transit buses and on a vinyl-wrapped police minivan that will be strategically parked in various locations across the city.
-Police are hoping they’ll be able to reach a wider amount of people than the initial investigation with these new tactics.
+The campaign used both social media and posters to put the case back in the public eye.
+A YouTube video was released, and Suzanne’s image was featured on London Transit buses and on a vinyl-wrapped police minivan that was strategically parked in various locations across the city.
+Police hoped they’d reach a wider amount of people than in the initial investigation with these tactics.

 During the press conference to announced to campaign, police would not say if they had any suspects or persons of interest in the case, but stated they feel the killer might be ready to talk, given they’re getting older.

-As of August 12, 2018, the OPP have said they’ve received numerous tips, but would not state if they have any new leads in the investigation.
+The OPP have since said they’ve received numerous tips, but would not state if they have any new leads in the investigation.

 AFTERMATH:

-The murder of Suzanne Miller remains one of London’s most notorious cold cases.
+Suzanne’s murder remains one of London’s most notorious cold cases.

 As of the 2018 press conference, the reward for information was increased to $50,000.